 EPM, Equine Protozoal Myeloencephalitis, is a disease caused by the apicomplexan parasite Sarcocystis neurona that affects the central nervous system of horses.
 It can be a devastating diagnosis for the owner and quite traumatic for the horse.

-As we meet more equestrians, we hear of more horses who have fallen prey to this challenging illness.
-So I wanted to address it here to provide some insight on why it happens and guidance on how to avoid it.
-Also, the question has been asked, Why are some horses affected, but not others, when they’re living among the same herd or in the same barn?
+As we hear of more horses who have fallen prey to this challenging illness, I wanted to address it here to provide some insight as to why only some horses are susceptible to symptoms with exposure, ways to naturally support your horse through recovery, and guidance on how to avoid EPM proactively.

 What makes one horse more susceptible than another?